 Before I started making any significant income, I did everything.
 And I mean everything.

-I created my site in Frontpage (old school baby!), handled customer service, billing questions, refunds, product creation, and fulfillment.
+I created my site in Frontpage 98 (old school, baby!), handled customer service, billing questions, refunds, product creation, and fulfillment.

-Yes, I marched my ass over to staples and bought blank CDs, and Neato CD labels and spent hours stamping those annoying labels onto CDs.
-I even had my wife and parents helping out when the orders starting coming in faster.
+Yes, I marched my butt over to staples every week to buy blank CDs, and Neato CD labels – then spent hours stamping those annoying labels onto CDs.
+I even had my wife and parents helping out when the orders starting coming in faster than I could handle (nothing beats free labor!).

 It was about 3 years later that I finally had the balls to “hire” my first virtual assistant.
-I was scared shitless.
+I was scared out of my mind.
 I had always been an employee but never an employer.
 Big difference.

 I found her on Elance and she started with transcriptions.
-Her name is Demetria and she’s still with me a decade later.
+Her name is Demetria and she’s still with me over a decade later.
+I trust her 100% and she’s now family.

-Even now, millions of dollars in revenue later – I keep things lean and mean with 2 virtual assistants, Demetria and Shirley.
+Even now, millions of dollars in revenue later – I keep things lean and mean with just a few virtual assistants, Demetria, Jennifer and Kim.
 They know my business and my products inside and out.
 But most importantly, they are incredibly caring people who support my mission.

 The bottom line is if you’re just starting out, conserve your cash as much as possible.